 Tee Shirts Galore & More was established in 1988 by the owner Calvin Tucker.
 It is known today for producing the industry’s top-quality printing service.
 Although T-Shirt printing remains the primary product of this owner operated business, products and services include embroidery, accessories (mugs, water bottles, keychains, etc.), banners, and color computer portraits.
 Tee Shirts Galore & More works delivers these high-quality, custom-crafted products to variety of corporations, schools, families, clubs, groups, churches, and organizations.

-The expert staff at Tee Shirts Galore & More has delivered quality products to satisfied customers for over thirty years.
+The expert staff at Tee Shirts Galore & More has delivered quality products to satisfied customers for over thirty five years.

 About Screen Printing